Q: How can I enable rSAP on my phone?

 - Your SIM card is not compatible.
 Try to insert a different card (best is different provider or a significantly older/newer card) in your phone a check if it works with this card.

 - Another Bluetooth transfer (often phonebook) aborts the Bluetooth connection.
 Try to remove and redo the Bluetooth pairing and this time don't allow access to the phonebook.
 If the connection now is stable the phonebook transfer causes the problem.
 My phonebook app may help in this case.

 - An SMS on the SIM card with unexpected content

 Q: rSAP works but connection aborts after a few minutes

 A: Sometimes it seems that car or mobile don't handle power save modes correctly.
-You can check this by forcing the phone to stay in a "high power mode" by charging or keeping the screen switched on.
-The app Bluetooth Keepalive may help in this case.
+Make sure that the "Wake Lock" option in the app is active.
+The app Bluetooth Keepalive may help additionally.

 It may also be a problem that causes a disconnect after a few seconds in other configurations.
 E.g. on some phones the phonebook transfer may happen minutes after connection start.
 It may also take a long time until the car phone finally gives up on an incompatible SIM card.